The Story So Far

 Rezarta Kadaifciu Ph.D.

 Rezarta is currently leading IT initiatives (both software development and big data management) at RAD Science in a full-time capacity, as well as working with Rich on test content for European markets.
-She is graciously sponsored by CIEE, one of the country’s oldest and largest nonprofit intercultural exchange organizations.
+She is graciously sponsored by AADF(in partnership with CIEE), one of the country’s oldest and largest nonprofit intercultural exchange organizations.

 Rezarta completed her doctorate in Computer Science at the University of Natural Science in Albania.
 She also holds a master’s degree in “Economic Informatics”.
 Working part-time as a teacher after high school developed in her a deep appreciation of the field of education and both cognitive and noncognitive assessments.